MichaelFYang/graph_decoder_ws/README.md

 Navigation Graph Decoder

-## How to get the graph decoeder runing on your workspace
+## How to get the graph decoeder running on your workspace

 #### Copy this planner workspace
 ```bash